-Additionally through our tzedakah program, participants are given an intimate peek at life in Israel, as well as hands-on opportunities to touch the lives of its residents.
-Teens participate in a day of social action projects at places like:
+One highlight of the summer is the opportunity the teens have to take part in social action projects.
+In the past, participants have had service-learning opportunities in settings such as:

-• Lifeline for the Old (Yad LaKashish), interacting and sharing their stories with the elderly and disabled of Jerusalem
+- · Lifeline for the Old (Yad LaKashish), interacting and sharing their stories with the elderly and disabled of Jerusalem

-• Table to Table (Leket), an organization that collects thousands of meals and distributes them to soup kitchens
+- Table to Table (Leket), an organization that collects thousands of meals and distributes them to soup kitchens

 - Food pantries

 - Meals on Wheels programs

 - · After-school initiatives

 - · Senior citizen and homeless shelters

-L'Takayn Olam, USY's social action-focused trip in Israel, will have a unique itinerary.

-In addition to touring and fun activities, groups will participate in intensive and exciting 'Mitzvah Projects' throughout the country, which will allow them to directly interact with and impact the communities they visit.
+Due to the pandemic, the offering of social action activities may differ slightly from the past, but we look forward to making a difference in the community with our USYers in the best way we can.